IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 way of changing the scrollbar's color in the Opera Browser.

 Both the content.js file & the styles.css file apply its own scrollbar.
-So there's two scrollbars on the screen, one injected - red, and one stylesheet -blue.
+So there's two scrollbars on the screen, one injected - red, and one stylesheet - blue.

+The scrollbar color is set in 'content.js'.
+It can use either hex values, '#ee2a2a', or the plain language of 'red' to define its color.
+('background: #ee2a2a' or 'background: red')

 You must supply a "width:" for the "-webkit-scrollbar" or the color changes won't work.